Stour Valley Restore banner

 At the heart of the Stour Valley is a globally rare chalk stream – the Great Stour – which flows through the Kent Downs National Landscape, then out to sea via the internationally protected wetlands of the Lower Stour.
 The valley slopes are crowned by some of the south-east’s largest ancient woodlands.
 Designated habitats and farmland are critical strongholds for declining species.
 Historically, this landscape has played a pivotal role in our national story – an entry point for peoples and beliefs fundamental to our identity.

 This map defines the landscape we will work in.
-Our core area is shown in purple; the black lines show areas we may extend into.

 A LANDSCAPE AT RISK